-- Establishment of the ACTIVATE MAINSTREET Program with moves of craftsman studios to independent, self-contained interpretive spaces.
+- Established the ACTIVATE MAIN STREET Program with moves of craftsman studios to independent, self-contained interpretive spaces.

-- Creation of new mission-centric regular hands-on events throughout the district.
+- Created new mission-centric regular hands-on events throughout the district.

 - Expanded social media communications strategy.

-- Re-consideration of the Old Salem website in ways that will make it more user-friendly and compatible with the MESDA website.
+- Re-considered the Old Salem website in ways that will make it more user-friendly and compatible with the MESDA website.

 - Sold out Old Salem’s 2017 Christmas & Halloween tours with waiting lists.